 All that is needed is to extract blood from the patient, centrifuge it, and infiltrate it into the treatment area.
+There must be a lab personnel that makes sure the centrifuge and other lab equipment are regularly maintained and calibrated.
+Otherwise, a centrifuge repair service will be needed.

 What is PRP?